Crop Monitor for AMIS

 Overview

-At the end of April, conditions are mixed for soybeans, while favourable for wheat, maize, and rice.
-Winter wheat is under generally favourable conditions in the northern hemisphere.
-Maize sowing is ramping up in the northern hemisphere as harvesting is continuing in the southern hemisphere.
-Rice conditions are generally favourable, albeit with dry conditions impacting crops in southern India and northern Southeast Asia.
-Soybean conditions remain mixed due to the impacts of earlier hot and dry weather in Brazil, northern Argentina, and South Africa.
+At the end of June, conditions are mixed for wheat, while favourable for maize, rice, and soybeans.
+Winter wheat is under generally mixed conditions in the northern hemisphere due to a mix of dry or overly wet weather.
+Maize harvesting is progressing in the southern hemisphere as sowing is progressing in the northern hemisphere.
+Rice conditions are favourable, albeit with poor finale conditions for dry-season rice in Thailand.
+Soybean conditions are favourable as harvesting continues in the southern hemisphere and sowing progresses in the northern hemisphere.

 Crop Conditions at a Glance

-Maize – In the southern hemisphere, harvesting is ongoing under mixed conditions in Brazil, Argentina, and South Africa.
-In the northern hemisphere, sowing is progressing under generally favourable conditions.
+Maize – In the southern hemisphere, harvesting progresses under mixed conditions in Argentina, Brazil, and South Africa.
+In the northern hemisphere, sowing is continuing.

-Soybeans – In the southern hemisphere, harvesting is progressing in Brazil and Argentina under mixed conditions.
-In the northern hemisphere, sowing is beginning under favourable conditions.
+Soybeans – In the southern hemisphere, harvesting is progressing under mixed conditions, while in the northern hemisphere, sowing is continuing under favourable conditions.

 Forecasts at a Glance

-United States – During May, above-average precipitation is probable in the central and southern Great Plains at the same time as probable above-average temperatures in the south and northeast of the country.
+United States – During June, above-average precipitation is probable in the central and southern Great Plains, while below-average precipitation is probable in the northern Rockies and the northern Great Plains.

 Wheat Conditions